 In the English court case of Essar Oilfields Services Ltd v.
-Norscot Rig Management PVT Ltd, the sole arbitrator adjudicating the dispute under the ICC Rules and the English Arbitration Act 1996 made a costs award against Essar, which included funding costs as ‘other costs’.
-Essar brought proceedings in the English court to challenge that award, arguing that ‘other costs’ should not include litigation funding costs.
-The court decided that: the real test is whether the costs relate to the arbitration and whether they are for the purposes of it; and whether the costs are reasonable.
+Norscot Rig Management PVT Ltd, the sole arbitrator adjudicating the dispute under the ICC Rules and the UK Arbitration Act 1996 made a costs award against Essar, which included funding costs as ‘other costs’.
+Essar brought proceedings in the High Court of England and Wales to challenge that award, arguing that ‘other costs’ should not include litigation funding costs.
+The Court decided that the real test is whether the costs relate to the arbitration and are for the purposes of the arbitration, and whether the costs are reasonable.
 In the court’s view, both conditions were met in Norscot’s case, thus concluding that arbitrators potentially have the power to award funding costs in appropriate circumstances, an advantage over English litigation where such a possibility does not exist.

-In addition to whether the costs of TPF are recoverable (from the respondent) in the event the claim holder wins the case, another question that may arise is whether the funder can be held liable to pay the respondent’s costs in the event the claim holder loses the case (assuming the loser-pays principle applies).
-This is something that in the litigation context has been admitted by domestic courts, notably by the English courts.
+In addition to whether the costs of TPF are recoverable (from the respondent) in the event that the claim holder wins the case, another question that may arise is whether the funder can be held liable to pay the respondent’s costs in the event that the claim holder loses the case (assuming the ‘loser pays’ principle applies).
+This is something that in the litigation context has been admitted by domestic courts, notably in England.
 However, the situation is different when it comes to arbitration.
 Arbitration is a creature of agreement.
 The arbitration agreement defines the limits of the arbitral tribunal’s jurisdiction.
 Normally, a funder funding an arbitration claim is not privy to the arbitration agreement in place between the claim holder and the respondent.
 It follows that, ordinarily, an arbitral tribunal will not have jurisdiction to issue a cost award against the funder.

-Hussein Haeri is a partner, and Clàudia Baró Huelmo and Giacomo Gasparotti are associates, at Withers LLP.
-The authors would like to thank their colleagues Martha Male and Carolina Mauro for their research assistance.
+Hussein Haeri is a partner, Clàudia Baró Huelmo is a senior associate and Giacomo Gasparotti is an associate at Withers LLP.
+The authors would like to thank their colleagues Martha Eker-Male and Carolina Mauro for their research assistance.

-Lord Justice Jackson, ‘Third Party funding or Litigation Funding: Sixth Lecture in the Civil Litigation Costs Review Implementations Programme’, 23 November 2011, The Royal Courts of Justice, https://associationoflitigationfunders.com/wp-content/uploads/2014/02/Sixth-Lecture-by-Lord-Justice-Jackson-in-the-Civil-Litigation-Costs-Review-.pdf, accessed 5 October 2020.
+Lord Justice Jackson, ‘Third Party funding or Litigation Funding: Sixth Lecture in the Civil Litigation Costs Review Implementations Programme’ (23 November 2011), The Royal Courts of Justice, https://associationoflitigationfunders.com/wp-content/uploads/2014/02/Sixth-Lecture-by-Lord-Justice-Jackson-in-the-Civil-Litigation-Costs-Review-.pdf (last accessed 17 September 2022).